bji219/Mindful_Notis/README.md

 ```

 ## Spotify Web API
 Check out the [Spotify Web API](https://developer.spotify.com/documentation/web-api/).
-This was the tool I used to find podcast metadata for my scraper!
+You will need to set up some background info on the Spotify Developer portal, but afterwards it is pretty simple.
+In my case I am using a library called [Spotipy](https://spotipy.readthedocs.io/en/2.22.0/) which is basically a python wrapper for the web API.
+I used this tool to find podcast metadata for the scraper!
 See below.
 ```python
 # Podcast Scraping Function
 def pod_scrape(val):